ChrisBen191/code_book/Docker/docker.md

 docker run -p 9000:80 --env-file ./.env
 ```

-- connects to a detached container and passes a command to be utilized
+- connects to a detached container and passes a command to be ran

 ```shell
 docker exec -it CONTAINER_NAME flask run